 Co-Director Joel Jones is from Charlottesville, Virginia where he got involved in plays during the formative years of Live Arts and Offstage Theater.
-Joel has written more than two dozen short plays (including Answer Man, Perfect Guy, Power Lunch, Tragic Hero, Big Fish Little Fish, Regatta Club Freud, and Haven’t We Met Someplace Before) that have have seen more than fifty productions in Charlottesville, New York, Boston, and beyond. (including appearances as part of the United Kingdom’s Bite-Size Plays productions in the Brighton Fringe and Edinburgh Fringe plus their most recent best-of 10th Anniversary show.)
+Joel has written more than two dozen short plays (including Answer Man, Perfect Guy, Power Lunch, Tragic Hero, Big Fish Little Fish, Regatta Club Freud, and Haven’t We Met Someplace Before) that have have seen more than sixty productions in Charlottesville, New York, Boston, and beyond. (including appearances as part of the United Kingdom’s Bite-Size Plays productions in the Brighton Fringe and Edinburgh Fringe plus their most recent best-of 10th Anniversary show.)
 Full-length plays include Shrug Like You Mean It, Fortune In Antarctica, Floating Girl, and The Election.
 Joel was the former Playwright-In-Residence of New York City’s Third Man Productions which produced his short sketches and plays every month in the West Village for two years, and staged his full-length verse play, Shrug Like You Mean It, at the Kraine Theater.

 In addition to his writing Joel served as Artistic Director for Charlottesville’s Offstage Theater, McGuffey Liaison, member of the Board of Directors, and producer of multiple shows.
 Joel has acted in numerous shows at Live Arts and served as staff dramaturg.
 At Live Arts he was one of the original creators of the Summer Theater Festival, and for the Live Arts ‘L.A.B’ oversaw an innovative, creative program of solo shows, puppet shows, comedy pieces, new works, full-length plays, and music, including a live album featuring local musicians.
 (King of My Living Room)